Advice from the race doctor

 Göteborgsvarvet's medical organization during the event

-Göteborgsvarvet has a large and well-equipped medical organization staffed by volunteers and Göteborgs healthcare services.
-We are here for both the runners and the spectators.
-Along the course, there are 12 medical stations staffed with medical personnel and equipped with defibrillators.
-There are also five circulating bike ambulances with defibrillators.
-Medical care is provided in close collaboration with SOS Alarm and the public healthcare system.
+Göteborgsvarvet has a large and well-equipped medical organization staffed by volunteers and the Gothenburg emergency medical services.
+We are here for you as a runner.
+Along the course, there are medical stations staffed with healthcare professionals and equipped with defibrillators.
+There are also roaming bicycle ambulances carrying defibrillators.
+Medical operations are conducted in close cooperation with SOS Alarm and the public healthcare system.

-Along the final stretch of the course, from Slottsskogen to the finish line, there is a dedicated medical organization with three medical stations staffed with doctors and nurses, and at the finish line, a well-equipped medical tent with high medical competence available.
-We also have a medical station staffed by doctors and nurses at Bältesspännarparken.
-It is possible to transport sick or injured individuals from our medical stations to the large medical tent at the finish line via electric trucks.
-An ambulance is always on standby at the large medical tent to transport critically ill or injured individuals to the hospital if needed.
+Along the final stretch of the course, from Slottsskogen to the finish line, medical stations are staffed with doctors and nurses.
+At the finish area, a fully equipped medical center with a high level of medical expertise is available.
+There is also the possibility to transport sick or injured runners by electric vehicle from the medical stations in Slottsskogen to the main medical center at the finish.
+An ambulance is always on standby to transport seriously ill or injured individuals to hospital if needed.

-Our team consists of doctors (intensive care specialists, orthopedic surgeons, doctors from other specialties), intensive care nurses, nurses with other specialties, nurse assistants, and physiotherapists.
-A total of about 130-140 volunteers with medical expertise work in the finish line tent, in our two emergency teams, and at the three medical stations along the last part of the race from Slottsskogen to the finish line.
+Our medical team includes physicians (intensive care specialists, orthopedic surgeons, emergency physicians, cardiologists, and other specialists), nurses (intensive care nurses, anesthesia nurses, emergency nurses, and others), assistant nurses, and physiotherapists.
+In total, approximately 130–140 volunteers with medical expertise work at the finish area, in our emergency response teams, and at medical stations along the final part of the race from Slottsskogen to the finish line.

-In our large medical tent, we have the capability to treat everything from severe medical conditions, severe cases of what is called "runner’s collapse," medical conditions, and injuries related to the musculoskeletal system, to minor injuries and ailments.
-In the intensive care section of our medical tent, we treat between 50-100 people during the event, individuals who otherwise would require hospitalization, primarily due to runner’s collapse.
-By treating most cases with us, we help relieve the public healthcare emergency departments during the event, ensuring that both runners and spectators have close access to high-quality medical care.
+At our main medical center, we are equipped to treat everything from serious medical conditions and severe cases of so-called runner’s collapse to musculoskeletal injuries and minor complaints.
+In the intensive care section alone, we treat between 50 and 100 individuals on race day—people who would otherwise have required hospital care, primarily due to runner’s collapse.
+By managing most cases on site, we help relieve pressure on public emergency departments during race day, while ensuring that you as a runner have close access to highly qualified medical care.